RaiuStorm/Shadow-Master/README.md

 # shadow-alchemy-gamejam
-The Pirate Software Game Jam 15 has two combined themes: alchemy and shadows
+The Pirate Software Game Jam 15 has two combined themes: alchemy and shadows.